johannlam-104/Object-Detector-on-FPGA/README.md

 # Red-Object-Detector-on-FPGA-Using-OV7670-Camera-and-VGA-Output
 The aim for this project is to detect a red object and overlay a green crosshair over ov7670 camera feed, and be displayed on a VGA monitor

 ## This project builds on the open sourced HDMI video pipeline project linked [here](https://github.com/georgeyhere/FPGA-Video-Processing/tree/master).
-My modifications focused on real-time red object detection logic with the addition of a couple minor changes to open sourced modules
+My modifications focused on real-time red object detection logic

 ## Block Diagrams